Meeting the Gaelic Otherworld | A Journey of Individuation & Ancestral Healing

 Sacred Time and Ritual

-How grief opens us beyond linear time into a liminal threshold cyclical ‘deep time’ and how ancestral rituals can support and accompany us at life transitions. -
+How grief opens us beyond linear time into liminal and ancestral ‘deep time,’ where ritual can support us through life’s thresholds. -

 You are invited to meet these themes gently, allowing insight to arise in its own time.